Ivanka Trump Burns GOP Senate Nominee Roy Moore Over Alleged Sexual Misconduct With Children

 Moore is a former Alabama state judge who served as Chief Justice of the Alabama Supreme Court.
 He also is the founder and president of the Foundation for Moral Law.
 The allegations of sexual misconduct are far from the only controversies surrounding Moore.
 Moore has been condemned for his anti-homosexual, anti-Muslim, and far-right views.

 Moore is a Christian Fundamentalist who has previous ties to neo-Confederates and white nationalist groups.
-Many Republicans, including the leader of the House, Kevin McCarthy, and leader of the Senate, Mitch McConnell, have called on Moore to drop out of the race for the Senate.
+Many Republicans, including the House majority leader, Kevin McCarthy, and leader of the Senate, Mitch McConnell, have called on Moore to drop out of the race for the Senate.
 To date, he shows no sign of doing so.

 [Featured Image by Robert F. Bukaty/AP Images]